OpenMoonRay/openmoonray-docs/docs/user-reference/affinity-control.md

 If auto affinity is on, CPU and Memory affinity condition is decided by the following logic.

 1. If MoonRay runs on all the cores of the machines, MoonRay automatically sets both CPU and Memory affinity on.
-You don't need to specify "-core_affiniyty", "-socket_affinity", and "-mem_affinity" options individually.
+You don't need to specify "-cpu_affinity", "-socket_affinity", and "-mem_affinity" options individually.
 2. If MoonRay runs on partial cores (i.e. not using entire machines by using a small number for "-threads" MoonRay command line options), CPU and Memory affinity are automatically disabled at this moment.
 However, this behavior will be changed in the future and decide affinity setting more intelligently.

-If auto affinity is off, fall back to the regular way and analyze "-core_affinity", "-socket_affinity", and "-mem_affinity" options.
-This means if you want to specify detailed affinity info by "-core_affinity", "-socket_affinity", and "-mem_affinity" options, you have to specify "-auto_affinity off".
+If auto affinity is off, fall back to the regular way and analyze "-cpu_affinity", "-socket_affinity", and "-mem_affinity" options.
+This means if you want to specify detailed affinity info by "-cpu_affinity", "-socket_affinity", and "-mem_affinity" options, you have to specify "-auto_affinity off".

 ## Default and affinity disabled configuration
 The default is "-auto_affinity on".<br>
 <br>
-If you specify "-auto_affinity off" and nothing is specified about "-core_affinity" and "-socket_affinity", then "-core_affinity" and "-socket_affinity" definition is empty.
+If you specify "-auto_affinity off" and nothing is specified about "-cpu_affinity" and "-socket_affinity", then "-cpu_affinity" and "-socket_affinity" definition is empty.
 This means CPU affinity is disabled.
 However, if MoonRay uses entire cores of the machine, CPU affinity is automatically enabled for the MCRT phase.
 But this is only CPU affinity and memory affinity is still off.<br>
 <br>
-If you want to disable all Affinity control completely. you have to set both "-auto_affinity off" and "-core_affinity -1". (memory affinity is automatically off when CPU affinity is disabled)
+If you want to disable all Affinity control completely. you have to set both "-auto_affinity off" and "-cpu_affinity -1". (memory affinity is automatically off when CPU affinity is disabled)

 ## Log Message